robolectric/deckard-maven/README.md

         > mvn test

-6. Import the project into IntelliJ by selecting 'Import Project' in IntelliJ and selecting the project's `pom.xml`.
+6. Optionally, import the project into IntelliJ by selecting 'Import Project' in IntelliJ and selecting the project's `pom.xml`.
 When prompted to pick an SDK you just need to select the Android SDK home and your JDK.

 7. Build an app.
 Win.